Learn how to set up your Android tablet as a second screen with the help of this guide.

 The desktop now has a right-click menu where you can adjust the display.
 You can extend or duplicate the current displays by using the drop-down menu.

 With an expanded display, you can rearrange the monitors with a click and a drag, making it as simple as pointing to the appropriate side of the screen to switch between displays.
 Tablet displays will be identified as Display 2, but if you have more displays attached, you can see their identification numbers by selecting Identify.
-When you are through making adjustments, click the Apply button.
+When you are done making adjustments, click the Apply button.

 Yes, the same steps used to extend your PC screen to your tablet screen will work on a laptop.